-The key communications objective was to provide all residential customers with clear information about the two alternative tariffs systems and to provide a mechanism to enable informed feedback.
+The key communications objective was to provide all residential customers with a mechanism to enable informed feedback.
 The key messages communicated by Barwon Water to customers included:

-- customers who are water efficient should be rewarded - the impact of climate change on our water resources and the increased need to encourage greater water-saving and reward water conservation - feedback from customers will be considered in the decision about the future pricing structure within the region - revenue neutrality would be maintained - mechanisms would be put in place to help low income and vulnerable customers, including large families - the new pricing structure will be introduced on 1 July 2008.
+- customers who are water efficient should be rewarded - the impact of climate change on our water resources and the increased need to encourage water-saving and reward water conservation - feedback will be considered in the decision about the future pricing structure - revenue neutrality would be maintained - mechanisms would be put in place to help low income and vulnerable customers - the new pricing structure will be introduced on 1 July 2008.

-12.5.7 Compliance of charges with the Water Industry Regulatory Order
+12.5.7.
+Compliance of charges with the Water Industry Regulatory Order